-Policy 4150: Workplace Violence
+Policy 4100.50: Workplace Violence

-Model Policy Revised Date: 12/19/2018
+Model Revised Date: 03/15/2026

-General Policy Statement:

-Our goal is to provide a safe workplace for all employees, members, vendors, and guests and to protect (Credit Union) property.
+The Credit Union’s goal is to provide a safe workplace for all employees, members, vendors, and guests, and to protect (Credit Union) property.
 To promote a safe workplace and to reduce the risk of violence, all threatening, aggressive, and violent behavior, including verbal and written threats and physical attacks are prohibited.
-The possession of firearms, ammunition, and dangerous or deadly weapons on Credit Union premises or Credit Union controlled space, except by authorized personnel, is also prohibited.
+The possession of firearms, ammunition, and dangerous or deadly weapons on Credit Union premises or Credit Union-controlled space, except by authorized personnel, is also prohibited.
 Such conduct by employees or non-employees will not be tolerated (Refer also to the Credit Union's Harassment Policy).

-Guidelines:

 RESPONSIBILITY OF HUMAN RESOURCES.

 Training.
 Appropriate training for employees, supervisors and managers will be conducted.
 Employees working in positions subject to specific risks should be trained before being assigned to work.
 Training should include: